You Can Drink Tap Water on a Cruise – (Here’s Where and How)

 The same principle applies to refilling a glass, you must get a clean glass each time to avoid you touching the machine with your used glass and spreading germs.

-Guests are able to use their cabin bathrooms to refill reusable bottles, this isn’t a problem.
-If you can fit the bottle in the sink that is!
+Guests are able to use their cabin bathrooms to refill reusable bottles, this isn’t a problem – If you can fit the bottle in the sink, that is!

 Can You Buy Bottled Water on a Cruise?

 Like everything on a cruise, there is a paid water option if you’d like to pay more for a premium product.
-Bottles of water are available in all bars, lounges, and restaurants onboard and you will be charged accordingly for these drinks.

 msc meraviglia water free main meals